 We literally danced the night away and went to bed as the sun came up.

-The launch of the bouquet happened at 5am and got caught by a very drunk – already – husband guest.
-For someone that didn’t want a traditional wedding day, I couldn’t declare myself more satisfied.
+The launch of the bouquet happened at 5am and got caught by a very drunk – already – married guest.
+So much happiness surrounded by our beautiful family and friends!

 It was truly the best day ever.